mhdawson/micro-app-timezones/README.md

 # Running

-To run the phone-dialer, add node.js to your path (currently requires 4.x or better) and then run:
+To run the timezones app, add node.js to your path (currently requires 4.x or better) and then run:

 <PRE>